Iowa Public Radio

-The network is headquartered in Des Moines, with studios on the ISU campus in Ames, the University of Iowa campus in Iowa City and the UNI campus in Cedar Falls.
+The network is headquartered in Des Moines, with studios on the Iowa State University campus in Ames, the University of Iowa campus in Iowa City and the University of Northern Iowa campus in Cedar Falls.

 History

 For many years, Iowa's three state universities each operated their own set of radio stations, each with slightly different program offerings and coverage areas.
+Two of them, Iowa State's WOI and the University of Iowa's WSUI, are among the oldest radio stations in the world.
 The three universities competed somewhat as each station sought to expand its coverage area.
-In late 2004, the Iowa Board of Regents, which governs the three universities, voted to merge the three radio operations, to consolidate operations.
+In late 2004, the Iowa Board of Regents, which governs the three universities, voted to merge the universities' radio stations in order to consolidate operations.
 The first network to launch was a "News and Information" service in January 2007, followed by a Classical service in September 2007.
 Nighttime adult alternative music programming that had already aired on several stations, such as "Night Music" and KUNI's "Live from Studio One", was expanded into a third full service called "Studio One".
-This matches the network structures maintained by Minnesota Public Radio and Wisconsin Public Radio, which also break their stations off into different networks.
+This matches the network structures maintained by Minnesota Public Radio and Wisconsin Public Radio, which also separate their stations into different networks.

-Iowa Public Radio includes WOI and WOI-FM at Iowa State University, WSUI and KSUI at the University of Iowa, and KUNI and KHKE at the University of Northern Iowa.
+Iowa Public Radio includes WOI AM-FM at ISU, WSUI and KSUI at the University of Iowa, and KUNI and KHKE at UNI.
 The operations have combined revenues of about $7 million annually and about 60 employees.

 Since IPR came into existence decades after FM became popular, the dial was already full in most areas, limiting the potential for new stations and leading to inconsistent coverage.
-Some cities can receive several IPR stations, while areas of western and southern Iowa can only receive grade B coverage from one of the network's two AM stations during the daytime.
+Some cities can receive several IPR stations, while areas of western and southern Iowa can only receive grade B coverage from one of the network's two 5,000-watt AM stations during the daytime.
 This has resulted in ten of IPR's fifteen fully licensed stations carrying a mix of services.

-Since its debut, the IPR network has made it a priority to expand its services in western and southern Iowa.
+Since its debut, IPR has made it a priority to expand its services in western and southern Iowa.
 Pending applications for new stations would add service in western Iowa, although other organizations are also competing for those frequencies.
-In addition, eight construction permits have already been issued for new stations, many of which will add coverage in southern Iowa.
+In addition, eight construction permits have been issued for new stations, many of which will add coverage in southern Iowa.
 On March 21, 2008, KUNZ in Ottumwa became the IPR network's first new station to begin broadcasting.
 IPR has since signed on a second Ottumwa station.

-In 2008, IPR shut down the individual station Web sites, all of which now redirect to iowapublicradio.org.
+In 2008, IPR shut down the individual station web sites, all of which redirect to iowapublicradio.org.

+In 2000, the Iowa Board of Regents ended financing of IPR and in 2022 approved the transfer of the stations' licenses from the universities to IPR for a symbolic $1.00.
+The license transfer converted IPR from an educational licensee to a community licensee.

 Board of directors

-Iowa Public Radio is governed by a board of directors consisting of one appointee of the president of each of the Regents' universities and two community representatives appointed by the Board of Regents.
+Iowa Public Radio is governed by a board of eighteen community directors.
+Meetings and their committees are open to the public and are held quarterly.